Southern United States: Presidents from the South

-The South produced nine of the country's first twelve Presidents.
+The South produced nine of the country's first twelve Presidents, including the Virginia Dynasty.
 After Zachary Taylor won the presidential election of 1848, no Southern politician was elected president until Woodrow Wilson in 1912.
 Andrew Johnson (of Tennessee) who was vice president in 1865, became president after the death of Abraham Lincoln.

-Out of the last eleven U.S. presidents, six have Southern region ties: Lyndon B. Johnson (of Texas; 1963–69), Jimmy Carter (of Georgia; 1977–81), George H. W. Bush (of Texas; 1989–93), Bill Clinton (of Arkansas; 1993–2001), George W. Bush (of Texas; 2001–2009), and Joe Biden (of Delaware; 2021–present).
+Out of the last eleven U.S. presidents, seven have Southern region ties: Lyndon B. Johnson (of Texas; 1963–69), Jimmy Carter (of Georgia; 1977–81), George H. W. Bush (of Texas; 1989–93), Bill Clinton (of Arkansas; 1993–2001), George W. Bush (of Texas; 2001–2009), Donald Trump (of Florida; 2017–2021, 2025–present), and Joe Biden (of Delaware; 2021–2025).
 Johnson was a native of Texas, while Carter is from Georgia, and Clinton from Arkansas.
-While George H.W.
-Bush and George W. Bush began their political careers in Texas, they were both born in New England and have their ancestral roots in that region.
+While George H. W. Bush and George W. Bush began their political careers in Texas, they were both born in New England and have their ancestral roots in that region.
 Similarly, while Joe Biden was born in Pennsylvania, he grew up largely in Delaware (classified as a Southern state by the U.S. Census Bureau) and spent his entire political career there.